mind6/Inherit.jl/docs/src/index.md

 - The function `M1.cost` was __automatically imported__ into module `M2`.
 The function still lives in module `M1` together with its method instances, but it is available in `M2` through the symbol `cost`.
   - While not shown in this example, you can __extend `M1.cost`__ by writing `function cost(...) ... end` in module `M2`
 - __Docstrings are preserved__.
 Docstring for method declarations are added to the end of any  method docstrings.

+!!! info
+	When implementing a method declaration, supertypes inside of containers like (e.g. `Pair`, `Vector`, `Dict`) _may not be_ substituted with a subtype, because Julia's type parameters are _invariant_.

 ## Changing the reporting level